kansasgis/ShapefileDiet/README.txt

 Name:        Shapefile Diet
 Purpose:     Creates a "skinny" version of a shapefile with field lengths
-               that are appropriate for the value lengths
+               that are appropriate for the value lengths.
+Example: a string field is defined as being 200 characters, but the longest attribute is only 54 characters.
+The output shapefile's matching field will be defined as 54 characters long.

+	       This tool can drastically decrease the amount of space the shapefile uses on disk.

+	       See the output field map for all field details.

 NOTE:        Since shapefiles don't do nulls, null values are converted:
               text = ''